#1 Updated by oberhuemer almost 9 years ago

 The "power jump" doesn't really matter that much, but I meant that, using the E 77, the development from E 71 to E 94 is "smoother".
 I'm also missing the E 95, will add that (extended of course).

-#32 Updated by Eddi almost 8 years ago
+#32 Updated by Eddi over 8 years ago

 Well, nothing speaks against putting this data in the tracking table, except for the possiblility to spend the time better elsewhere...